fnunnari/deeva/CharacterGeneration/README.md

 ## MBLab

-Dowload and install the ManuelBastioniLab add-on.
+Download and install the ManuelBastioniLab add-on.

 ## PIP and Python packages